-Wiley, a Democrat, was the representative for Alabama's 2nd congressional district from 1907 to 1909.
+Wiley was the representative for Alabama’s 2nd congressional district and was a Democrat.
+He served from 1907 to 1909.

 From Dec 1901 to Feb 1909, Wiley missed 395 of 665 roll call votes, which is 59.4%.
 This is much worse than the median of 30.7% among the lifetime records of representatives serving in Feb 1909.
 The chart below reports missed votes over time.